-Project entailed twin circuits of the Mission 60 kV underground transmission line being tied into the new Mission Substation from the existing Juliette and Northern Receiving Substations.
-This transmission line and connecting substations serves the continuously expanding energy requirements for the numerous internet “Cloud” data banks and the new San Francisco 49ers Stadium located in Santa Clara, California.
+This project consisted of the tie-in of twin circuits of the Mission 60 kV underground transmission line into the new Mission Substation from the existing Juliette and Northern Receiving Substations.
+This transmission line and connecting substations serves the continuously expanding energy requirements for the numerous internet “Cloud” data banks and the new San Francisco 49ers Stadium located in California.

 Two specialty riser structures, which allow the cables to be installed with the tubular steel structures, were required to be designed allowing for the two cables per phase to be terminated and connected to the existing overhead transmission line.

 The routing alignment of this project presented several challenges.
 The route required approximately 2,000 lineal feet of the underground route through the Great America Amusement Park.
 (Formerly known as Six Flags over California).
 The next challenge related to routing and ultimately constructing the twin underground circuits through an extensive maze of buried fiber optic wires throughout the project.
 These same fiber optic cables served internet giants like Yahoo, eBay, and McAfee.
 Any disturbance to these critical communications links could have had substantial implications to these world-wide companies.
 In order to map and plan out the alignment of the route which would minimize the potential impact to the various buried fiber optic cables, ECI oversaw the exploratory potholing of over 150 potential conflict sites throughout the 1 mile plus route.
 This preplanning and attention to detail allowed the underground conduit systems to be constructed without disruption to any of these critical fiber optic cables.